 STSA reached 49% of the target population in the first three years and successfully recruited a dentist to work full-time in the GCHD dental clinic.
 By establishing a dental surgery center in the hospital, the program eliminated the 6-month wait and long travel times to receive dental care under general anesthesia.

 The program exceeded its goal of providing dental care to 1,500 individuals.
-It also developed a sliding-fee scale and is now self-sustaining.
+It also developed a sliding-fee scale and became self-sustaining.
 The program also was influential in three municipalities voting to fluoridate their water supplies, which is one of the most cost-effective ways to prevent tooth decay.

 Despite the fact that Garrett County is still an underserved area for dental care, Medicaid reported in 2013 that Garrett County had the highest percentage in Maryland of children who had been to the dentist in the past year (Garrett County = 72%, Maryland = 63.3%).

 In 2009, the Maryland legislature raised the Medical Assistance fees across the state for children's dental care, which lowered the fees that the Garrett County Health Department had negotiated with the MCOs by 5%.
 In 2014, this statewide effort replaced the STSA program.

 - Negotiating rates with MCOs

 - Low rate of reimbursement for dental care

 - Recruitment of dentists to a rural Appalachian community

 This program was successfully received by area dentists because leadership worked closely with them and established trusting relationships.
 Some dentists initially felt threatened by the program, but once program leaders met with each dentist individually, everyone was on board and STSA could move forward.
 By leading the MCO reimbursement negotiations and guaranteeing that dentists would be reimbursed for valid claims, the program helped underserved residents by connecting them with private dental practices in the community that would serve them.